computer-lab/computerlab.io/source/_posts/how-to-help-a-stringfoot-pigeon.md

 bird.

 ![An relatively easy case.](/images/how-to-help-white-pigeon.jpg)

+> A relatively straightforward case of stringfoot where string has not yet cut
+> into the foot.

 But if the string has cut into the pigeon’s foot, the dethreading process can be quite difficult, and take over a half hour in the most difficult cases.
 In